 (Photo source) ‘Sanzienele‘ represent a charming midsummer Romanian tradition with pre-Christian roots celebrated in the Banat, Maramures, Oltenia and Transylvania and coincides with the Orthodox holiday, Ioan Botezatorul (St. John the Baptist).
-Noaptea de Sanziene (June 23rd-24th marking the beginning of summer a few days after the solstice) is considered mystical - a time when nature is at its peak and displays its most vital forces, so stand back!
-The traditional belief is that miracles happen during the Noaptea de Sanziene, when the skies are perfectly likely to open, releasing all kinds of magical happenings.
-What a shame I hadn't known about it last night, for I would have sat outside staring at the sky to see if anything happened - or perhaps it only works in Romania?
+Noaptea de Sanziene (June 23rd-24th - the beginning of summer just after the solstice) is considered mystical - a time when nature is at its peak and displays its most vital forces.
+The traditional belief is that miracles occur during Noaptea de Sanziene, when the skies are perfectly likely to open, releasing all kinds of magical happenings.

-There are many superstitions related to this day, particularly those involving marriage or death.
-The term Sânziene originates from the Latin, "Sancta Diana” (still used in Transylvania), and superstitions relating to this day are mainly erotic in nature, referring to young girls and their marriage prospects.
+There are many superstitions related to this day, particularly involving marriage or death.
+The term Sânziene originates from the Latin, "Sancta Diana” (still used in Transylvania), and superstitions are mainly erotic in nature, referring to young girls and their marriage prospects.

 In peasant stories, Sânzienele are fairies.
-At night, they turn into fair-haired beauties who dance under the moon.
-These beautiful fairies fly across the country, o'er valley, mountain, hill and dale singing and bringing fertility to crops and to married women, to birds and animals, curing the sick and defending sown fields from hail.
-If people do not honour them in an appropriate, respectful and grateful way, they become extremely upset and take revenge - who would blame them after such a busy night doing so much good.
+Or perhaps 'nymphs' would suit them better.
+At night, they turn into fair-haired beauties and dance under the moon.
+These beautiful beings fly across the country o'er valley, mountain, hill and dale singing and bringing fertility to crops, married women, birds and animals, curing the sick and defending sown fields from hail.
+If people do not honour them in an appropriate, respectful and grateful manner, they get extremely upset and take revenge - who could blame them after such a busy night doing so much good.

-(Photo source of festivities in Baragan) The term 'Dragaica' is also used in Oltenia, and in traditional Romanian villages, the Hora Dragaicelor is performed by a group of 5-7 young girls.
+(Photo source of festivities in Baragan) The term 'Dragaica' is also used in Oltenia, and in traditional Romanian villages the Hora Dragaicelor is performed by 5-7 young girls.
 One is chosen as the Drăgaica and is dressed as a bride with a wheat wreath crowning her head while the other girls wear pretty white veils laced with bedstraw flowers.
 Midsummer fairs are held in many Romanian villages and cities.
-The oldest and best known midsummer fair in Romania is the Drăgaica fair, held in Buzău between 10-24 June every year.
+The oldest and best known midsummer fair in Romania is the Drăgaica fair held in Buzău between 10-24 June every year.